 - As you could see from the drill done by Tony Medina, this drill also works great in combination with teaching making throws on the run.

 Indoor/Outdoor Infield Drill #6: Catch & Throw Quick-Release Progressions

 In the video below, you will see a progression of drills to work on developing a quicker catch to throw transition.

 This is critical for infielders, especially as they progress to higher levels of play.

 Once again, while this video was filmed outside, you an see that it takes very little space and would be an easy thing to work on indoors!

 This is a great activity for indoors because each player simply needs a ball and a little bit of space.
 And a partner for the second part of the progression.

-This is a fastpitch softball drill to work on your infield run-down defense.
+This is a baseball or fastpitch softball drill to work on your infield run-down defense.
 As long as you have enough space for infield bases you can easily do this indoors.
 Here are the key points of execution: